 Flooded, open-vent batteries require frequent water additions to replenish water lost through electrolyte gassing.
-Distilled water is recommended.
+Distilled water is recommended as any impurities may poison a battery.
 Electrolyte levels must not be allowed to decrease below the tops of the battery plates, which can oxidize and reduce capacity.
 Because electrolyte expands with increasing concentration, batteries should only be completely filled or "topped off" when they are fully charged.
 Otherwise, the battery may overflow electrolyte from the cell vents.